noobcommander07/noobcommander07/README.md

 - 👋 Hi, I’m @noobcommander07
 - 👀 I’m interested in ...
 Coding XD
 - 🌱 I’m currently learning ...
-Java in IntelliJ idea for the BWINF 2022
+Java in IntelliJ
-- 💞️ I’m looking to collaborate on ... the BWINF2022
+- 💞️ I’m looking to collaborate on ...
+Nothing, unfortunately it's forbidden at my university
 - 📫 How to reach me ...

 <!---